sic-xe/.github/README.md

 custom implementation of the assembler, since you can compare the assembler's output with the provided assembled object code.
 - **[FPGA](https://github.com/sic-xe/fpga)**: An implementation of the SIC/XE
-architecture on an FPGA development board.
-The target is the RealDigital Boolean, but the code is written with portability in mind.
+architecture on a RealDigital Blackboard FPGA development board.
 - **[sic-xe.github.io](https://github.com/sic-xe/sic-xe.github.io)**: The source
 code of the website.